MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 # New-CsTeamsSharedCallingRoutingPolicy

 ## SYNOPSIS
-Use the New-CsTeamsSharedCallingRoutingPolicy cmdlet to configure a Shared Calling routing policy.
+Use the New-CsTeamsSharedCallingRoutingPolicy cmdlet to configure a shared calling routing policy.

 ## SYNTAX